Log in or create a free Rosenverse account to watch this video.

 •

-Zendesk’s design ops is structured into four pillars: project management (producers), research ops, business ops, and community coordination.
+Design ops at Zendesk is organized into four pillars: project management, research ops, business ops, and community coordination.

 -